ApplefaceLisa/WebDev/README.md

 - download [Heroku Toolbelt](https://devcenter.heroku.com/articles/heroku-cli), i.e. Heroku CLI;
 - Heroku Login

-  under command line shell, input `heroku login`.
+  Under command line shell, input `heroku login`.
 This will prompt you for your Heroku email and password.
 You won’t have to log in every time you want to deploy, your credentials will be saved for some time.

   ![heroku login](./Heroku/heroku-login.gif)

 - install Git